-The Future of End User Computing
+The Future of End-User Computing (EUC)

-In a recently released report, Microsoft says that working from home, is here to stay.
+In a recently released report, Microsoft says that working from home is here to stay.
 Companies like Twitter and Facebook have given their employees a free pass as far as working from home.
 And Google has said they will re-open offices in earnest only next year.

 The concept isn’t new – and in its most elementary form, such an arrangement isn’t unlike a multi-user OS like a mainframe or a mini-computer allowing users login sessions to do their jobs.
 And indeed, such an arrangement is possible even today using Windows Server and Remote Desktop Services.

 The basic approach above accomplishes virtualization of the Presentation Layer – i.e. users interact with their own private login session, but partake in a shared resource pool of compute, storage and applications.
-There are of course, more complete solutions that manage to virtualize all of these aspects of the user experience and can be served up as VDI (Virtual Desktop Infrastructure) or DaaS (Desktop as a Service).
-VDI usually means that you are providing desktop virtualization using on-site infrastructure you maintain.
+There are, of course, more complete solutions that manage to virtualize all of these aspects of the user experience and can be served up as VDI (Virtual Desktop Infrastructure) or DaaS (Desktop as a Service).
+VDI usually means that you are providing desktop virtualization using the on-site infrastructure you maintain.
 DaaS means you are purchasing desktop virtualization from a 3rd party provider.
-Popular DaaS solutions include Virtual Apps and Desktops from Citrix, Windows Virtual Desktop (WVD) from Microsoft and VMWare’s Horizon Cloud.
+Popular DaaS solutions include Virtual Apps and Desktops from Citrix, Windows Virtual Desktop (WVD) from Microsoft, and VMWare’s Horizon Cloud.

 Before we go peel more layers back, it is important to note that desktop virtualization isn’t for everyone.
 Desktop virtualization automatically means that you need a working network connection in order to function.
 No internet at home?
 You’re SOL.
 This can be a problem for some users who rely heavily on ‘offline’ working or who just don’t need to be online all the time in order to get their work done.
 This can also be an issue in geographies or areas where internet infrastructure reliability is a concern.
-Also, if users are worried about privacy – because they store personal data on their work computers – that can be tough deal with desktop virtualization.
-At the end of this all, even after all the shouting is over, endpoint systems with dedicated compute, storage and apps will still be with us – alive and kicking.
+Also, if users are worried about privacy – because they store personal data on their work computers – that can be tough to deal with desktop virtualization.
+At the end of this all, even after all the shouting is over, endpoint user computing systems with dedicated compute, storage, and apps will still be with us – alive and kicking.

 Now that we have that out of the way, let’s double-click some more on desktop virtualization.
 Popular offerings come in 2 forms – persistent (or personal) and non-persistent (or pooled).
-Non-persistent or pooled systems are volatile in a nature and function off of a single master image.
-Any user settings, data, etc. are not persisted after the session ends – so anything which needs to be persisted has to be stored in a cloud location which can easily be synced back at the start of the next session.
+Non-persistent or pooled systems are volatile in nature and function off of a single master image.
+Any user settings, data, etc. are not persisted after the session ends – so anything which needs to be persisted has to be stored in a cloud location that can easily be synced back at the start of the next session.
 Persistent systems, on the other hand, will preserve all state information for the user – and provide an experience similar to having their own desktop.
-Non-persistent systems are naturally less expensive and the pool of such systems maybe of a size considerably smaller in number than the total workforce in an organization, especially if the company knows that not all systems will be in active use at all times.
+Non-persistent systems are naturally less expensive and the pool of such systems may be of a size considerably smaller in number than the total workforce in an organization, especially if the company knows that not all systems will be in active use at all times.

 - Firstly, remember just because the desktops are in the cloud, doesn’t mean they’re auto-protected somehow.
 Protection of data on those systems is still an organizational responsibility and isn’t usually the DaaS vendor’s responsibility